 The strength of feeling regarding the potential long term loss of these facilities in the Town was palpable and residents were extremely keen to preserve them where at all possible.
-Failing alternative appropriate replacement facilities of no lesser quality than those being replaced.
+Failing alternative, appropriate replacement facilities of no lesser quality than those being replaced will be supported.